ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 # JSConfUY

-In this workshop we are going to go through the process of building a hybrid mobile app using **_Ionic Framework_**.
+In this workshop, we are going to go through the process of building a hybrid mobile app using **_Ionic Framework_**.
-This repo will serve as a guide and in this `README.md` you can find all the steps and instructions needed to build the app.
+This repo will serve as a guide and in this `README.md`, you can find all the steps and instructions needed to build the app.

 * [Here](http://startapplabs.github.io/starting-with-ionic/#/) you can find the **_slides_** of the presentation at the JSConfUY 2015
 * [Here](https://jsconfuy2015.herokuapp.com/) you can find a hosted version of the app we are going to build
 * You can also **_deploy_** your own copy of the app using this button: [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/startapplabs/jsconfuy/tree/master)
 <!-- * You can download the app from **_Apple App Store_** [here]() -->
 <!-- * You can download the app from **_Google Play_** [here]() -->
 * This is the ID (`7364750e`) of the JSConfUY app on [**_Ionic View_**](http://view.ionic.io/).
-If you want to test the app in your device you can follow [these steps](http://blog.ionic.io/view-app-is-alive/) and get the app through Ionic View
+If you want to test the app in your device, you can follow [these steps](http://blog.ionic.io/view-app-is-alive/) and get the app through Ionic View
 * If you are an Android user, you can download the `.apk` [here](https://dl.dropboxusercontent.com/u/30675090/jsconfuy/JSConfUY.apk)

 **Notice:**
-* This is not a mobile web, after compiled you will get a native app that uses web technologies (JS, CSS, HTML).
-The hosted example is just for you to see how the app is going to be, but remember that what you are going to see in the hosted version is a pre build example of the app, all the interactions with native mobile APIs (inAppBrowser, Social Share, etc.) won't be available.
+* This is not a mobile web; after compiled, you will get a native app that uses web technologies (JS, CSS, HTML).
+The hosted example is just for you to see how the app is going to be, but remember that what you are going to see in the hosted version is a pre-build example of the app; all the interactions with native mobile APIs (inAppBrowser, Social Share, etc.) won't be available.
 * **_Ionic View_** is meant to provide an easy way to share and try mobile apps built with Ionic.
 That said, there are some Cordova plugins that are not yet integrated in Ionic View.
-That may cause that some functionalities won't work if you are trying the app on Ionic View.
+That may cause some functionalities to not work if you are trying the app on Ionic View.
-* For a better experience we recommend you to download the app from the **_App Store_** or **_Google Play_** or to download the `.apk` if you are an Android user.
+* For a better experience, we recommend you download the app from the **_App Store_** or **_Google Play_** or to download the `.apk` if you are an Android user.
 * For more information about using **_Heroku_**, check out https://devcenter.heroku.com/

 ## <a name="requirements">Requirements</a>

-**Are you using Windows?** It is probable that you will get some errors when running `npm install` because your computer needs some other things in order to use `npm`.
+**Are you using Windows?** It is probable that you will get some errors when running `npm install` because your computer needs some other things to use `npm`.
 Stay calm, you are not alone!
-If that's the case please look at [these links](#errors-when-running-npm-install-on-windows "Errors when running npm install on Windows") to fix your issues and then continue with the rest of the installation process below.
+If that's the case, please look at [these links](#errors-when-running-npm-install-on-windows "Errors when running npm install on Windows") to fix your issues and then continue with the rest of the installation process below.

 ### Install Ionic
-You can find the **_Ionic_** official installation documentation [here](http://ionicframework.com/docs/guide/installation.html)
+You can find the **_Ionic_** official installation documentation [here](http://ionicframework.com/docs/guide/installation.html).

 1. Make sure you have an up-to-date version of **_Node.js_** installed on your system.
 If you don't have **_Node.js_** installed, you can install it from [here](http://nodejs.org/).
 2. Open a terminal (Mac) or a command interpreter (`cmd`, Windows), and install **_Cordova_** and **_Ionic_**: